 top of page

-Her paintings have been exhibited at the de Young Museum (San Francisco, CA); the Museum of Northern California Art (Chico, CA); Kearny Street Workshop (San Francisco, CA); SOMArts (San Francisco, CA); the San Francisco Filipino Cultural Center (San Francisco, CA); the Debbie Allen Dance Academy (Los Angeles, CA); Bedford Gallery (Walnut Creek, CA); Epperson Gallery (Crockett, CA); Good Mother Studio (Oakland, CA); Transmission Gallery (Oakland, CA); the Stanford Art Gallery (Stanford, CA); Fountain Street Gallery (Boston, MA); the Worcester Center for Crafts (Worcester, MA); and the John F. Kennedy Center for the Performing Arts (Washington, DC).
+Her work has been exhibited at the de Young Museum (San Francisco, CA); the Museum of Northern California Art (Chico, CA); Kearny Street Workshop (San Francisco, CA); SOMArts (San Francisco, CA); the San Francisco Filipino Cultural Center (San Francisco, CA); the Debbie Allen Dance Academy (Los Angeles, CA); Bedford Gallery (Walnut Creek, CA); Epperson Gallery (Crockett, CA); Good Mother Studio (Oakland, CA); Transmission Gallery (Oakland, CA); the Stanford Art Gallery (Stanford, CA); Fountain Street Gallery (Boston, MA); the Worcester Center for Crafts (Worcester, MA); and the John F. Kennedy Center for the Performing Arts (Washington, DC).

 bottom of page